 DON’T ROLL THE LOWER RIBS

 One area you need to avoid is the lower ribs.
 Do not roll there.
 The lower rib area is tiny and unprotected by a lot of tissue, and you can easily injure it.
-Be careful about this when you foam roll the lats.
-Stay up high and don’t come too much down.

 After you’ve done that: